 The Institute for Luxury Home Marketing has analyzed a number of metrics — including sales prices, sales volumes, number of sales, sales-price-to-list-price ratios, days on market and price-per-square-foot – to provide you a comprehensive North American Luxury Market report.

-Additionally, we have further examined all of the individual luxury markets to provide both an overview and an in-depth analysis - including, where data is sufficient, a breakdown by luxury single-family homes and luxury attached homes (Condos).
+Additionally, the institute have further examined all of the individual luxury markets to provide both an overview and an in-depth analysis - including, where data is sufficient, a breakdown by luxury single-family homes and luxury attached homes.

-It is our intention to include additional luxury markets on a continual basis.
-If your market is not featured, please contact us so we can implement the necessary qualification process.
-More in-depth reports on the luxury communities in your market are available as well just let us know, call or text 239-360-5527.
+It is the Institutes intention to include additional luxury markets on a continual basis.
+If your market is not featured, please contact us

 Looking through this report, you will notice three distinct market statuses, Buyer's Market, Seller's Market, and Balanced Market.